Student Employment

 External Non-ECU Employers

-Self-Help positions are part-time, hourly campus jobs that are available to any student that is currently registered at ECU and is in good academic standing (minimum 2.0 cumulative GPA.)
-Self-Help positions are part-time positions that are paid directly from the hiring department’s budget.
+Student Employment positions are part-time or full-time, hourly campus jobs that are available to any undergraduate or graduate student that is currently registered at ECU and is in good academic standing (minimum 2.0 cumulative GPA.)
 Hourly pay rates will vary depending upon the department’s budget, the student’s experience level, and the required duties and responsibilities of the positions.
-Self-Help student employees may work up to 40 hours per week.
-Please see the 25 hour per week cap memo change effective Fall 2018.
+Student employees may work up to 40 hours per week.

 Federal Work-Study Program

-Eligibility is determined by the annual completion of the FAFSA, enrollment status, and Satisfactory Academic Progress.
+Eligibility is determined by the annual completion of the FAFSA, enrollment status, and satisfactory academic progress.
 ONLY students qualified by the Office of Student Financial Aid are eligible to participate in the program.
-Please note that students must be enrolled in at least 6 credit hours to participate in the federal work-study program.
+Please note that students must be enrolled in at least 6 credit hours to participate in the FWS program.

-Qualified students who accept Federal Work-Study are issued a “FWS Hiring Authorization Form” via ECU email.
+Qualified students who accept FWS are issued a “FWS Hiring Authorization Form” via ECU email.
 This form is to be completed by the student and hiring agency.
 Students are paid hourly, based on experience level.
-The Hourly Pay Rates for Federal Work-Study Positions range from $8.00-$10.00 per hour.
-Federal Work-Study Student Employees may not work more than 25 hours per week.
+The hourly pay rates for FWS Positions range from $10.00-$14.00 per hour.
+Federal Work-Study employees may not work more than 25 hours per week in a FWS position.
 The amount of FWS earned cannot exceed the total amount awarded to the student.

-FWS students are paid twice a month and must submit time in Kronos.
-When assigning work hours, students and their employer should consider the student’s award amount, class schedule, and academic progress.
+FWS students are paid twice a month and must submit time in PIRATEtime.
 If a student works off-campus, their employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.

 Undergraduate Assistantships

-Non-Degree students are not eligible for Undergraduate Assistantships.
-Undergraduate Assistantships are paid semi-monthly through a salary or stipend.
+Non-Degree students are not eligible for Undergraduate Research Assistantships.
+Undergraduate Research Assistantships are paid twice a month through a salary.
 Award amounts vary.
 The number of hours worked per week will vary by department.
-Student employees in Undergraduate Assistantships may not work more than 25 hours per week.
+Student employees in Undergraduate Research Assistantships may not work more than 25 hours per week.

 How to Apply to a Position